leo-project/leofs/README.md

     * LeoFS is the Web shaped object storage system.
     * LeoFS is built to operate in highly distributed environments, such as the private cloud.
     * LeoFS has NO SPOF.
     * LeoFS's cluster consists of a set of loosely connected nodes.
-So, They can be viewed as "ONE-Huge Storage".
+So, They can be viewed as ONE-Huge Storage.
     * LeoFS is made by modular-system.
 So, It realize a lower cost of operations.
 * 3-HIGHs
-    * “LeoFS” is highly scalable, fault-tolerant "Distributed File System" for the Web.
+    * LeoFS is highly scalable, fault-tolerant Distributed File System for the Web.
-    * Different than other DFS — “LeoFS” offers a number of unique benefits to users:
+    * Different than other DFS — LeoFS offers a number of unique benefits to users:
        * HIGH cost performance
        * HIGH Reliability
        * HIGH Scalability